Talent (measurement)

 In the Hebrew Bible, it is recorded that the gold used in the work of the sanctuary (tabernacle), where the Ark of the Covenant was, weighed 29 talents and 730 shekels, and silver 100 talents and 1,775 shekels (1 talent = 3,000 shekels).
-The enormous wealth of King Solomon is described as receiving 666 gold talents a year.
+The enormous wealth of King Solomon is described as receiving 666 gold talents per year.

 The talent is also mentioned in connection with other metals, ivory, and frankincense.
 In Homer's poems, it is always used of gold and is thought to have been quite a small weight of about 8.5 g, approximately the same as the later gold stater coin or Persian daric.

-In later times in Greece, it represented a much larger weight, approximately 3,000 times as much: an Attic talent was approximately 26.0 kg.
+In later periods in Greece, it represented a much larger weight: approximately 3,000 times as much; an Attic talent was approximately 26.0 kg.
 The word also came to be used as the equivalent of the Middle Eastern kakkaru or kikkar.
 A Babylonian talent was 30.2 kg.
 Ancient Israel adopted the Babylonian weight talent, but later revised it.
-The heavy common talent, used in New Testament times, was 58.9 kg.
+The heavy common talent, used in the Second Temple period, was 58.9 kg.
 A Roman talent (divided into 100 librae or pounds) was 1 1/3 Attic talents, approximately 32.3 kg.
 An Egyptian talent was 80 librae, approximately 27 kg.

 Akkadian talent

 The Akkadian talent was called kakkaru in the Akkadian language, corresponding to Biblical Hebrew kikkar כִּכָּר (translated as Greek τάλαντον 'talanton' in the Septuagint, English 'talent'), Ugaritic kkr (𐎋𐎋𐎗), Phoenician kkr (𐤒𐤒𐤓), Syriac kakra (ܟܲܟܪܵܐ), and apparently to gaggaru in the Amarna Tablets.
 The name comes from the Semitic root KKR meaning 'to be circular', referring to round masses of gold or silver.
-The kakkaru or talent weight was introduced in Mesopotamia at the end of the 4th millennium BC, and was normalized at the end of the 3rd millennium during the Akkadian-Sumer phase.
-The talent was divided into 60 minas, each of which was subdivided into 60 shekels (following the common Mesopotamian sexagesimal number system).
+The kakkaru or talent weight was introduced in Mesopotamia at the end of the 4th millennium BC.
+It was normalized at the end of the 3rd millennium during the Akkadian-Sumer phase.
+The talent was divided into 60 minas, each subdivided into 60 shekels (following the common Mesopotamian sexagesimal number system).
 These weights were used subsequently by the Babylonians, Sumerians and Phoenicians, and later by the Hebrews.
 The Babylonian weights are approximately: shekel (8.4 g), mina (504 g) and talent (30.2 kg).

-The Greeks adopted these weights through their trade with the Phoenicians along with the ratio of 60 minas to one talent.
+The Greeks adopted these weights through their trade with the Phoenicians, along with the ratio of 60 minas to one talent.
 A Greek mina in Euboea around 800 BC weighed 504 g; other minas in the Mediterranean basin, and even other Greek minas, varied in some small measure from the Babylonian values, and from one to another.
 The Bible mentions the unit in various contexts, like Hiram king of Tyre sending 120 talents of gold to King Solomon as part of an alliance, or the building of the candelabrum necessitating a talent of pure gold.